wlejon/vah/docs/instructions.md

 this task will fit in your context, there is no need to use subagents.

-in the physics demo, please add shapes that help demonstrate the coordinate system such that we can verify it is oriented correctly.
+in the physics demo, please add joint mechanisms that demonstrate each of the types.

-include directional rotation examples (like spinning wheels with a line on them), movement examples (left, right, up, down), etc. these should be cyclical in scene so it can be easily understood over time and confirmed.